 Health and well-being

-Spending time with partners, friends and family is really important.
+Spending time with partners, friends, and family is really important.
 It tends to be the first to suffer at the cost of coping with high workloads or tight deadlines.
-You’ll spend some of your evening catching up or that odd Saturday morning answering emails or sending out invoices.
+You’ll spend some of your evenings catching up or that odd Saturday morning answering emails or sending out invoices.
 This is where you need to be disciplined with your time management.

 Here are 5 ways to look after yourself:

-- Prioritise a healthy nutritious diet: Reduce the amount of processed foods you buy and eat.
+- Prioritise a healthy nutritious diet: Reduce the number of processed foods you buy and eat.
 Try to prepare meals from fresh ingredients.
 This is where you’ll need to utilize your planning and organizing skills.
-Plan ahead, get organised and have fresh nutritious foods available.
-It’s easy to eat high sugar snacks when you are short of time and eat on the go.
+Plan ahead, get organised, and have fresh nutritious foods available.
+It’s easy to eat high-sugar snacks when you are short of time and eat on the go.